 There are Youth Stop AIDS groups and student societies all across the UK.
 These groups organise their own activities as well as joining in national level stunts and events.
 Local groups may hold film screenings, fundraise and reach out to community, youth and HIV/AIDS groups.
-Contact Tabby (firstname.lastname@example.org) to be put in touch with your local group.
+Our groups are listed below, contact us on (firstname.lastname@example.org) to be put in touch with your local group leader.

 Join us online